dgpoulet/python-function-custom/README.md

 # python-function-custom
-Example of how to build and deploy a Python function with custom dependencies.
+Example of how to build and deploy a Python based Azure Function with custom dependencies.

 # The steps: